parsotat/BatAnalysis/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-BatAnalysis is a python package that allows for the convenient analysis of BAT Survey and TTE data.
+BatAnalysis is a python package that allows for the convenient analysis of BAT Survey and Time-tagged Event (TTE) data.
 This code allows users to:
 * easily download BAT data,
 * batch process the observations,